Biodiversity

 Red Banana

-A striking banana cultivar with reddish skin and sweeter fruit, offering quick biomass and rich mulch for food forests.
+A striking cultivar with reddish skin and sweeter fruit, offering quick biomass and rich mulch.

 Lemongrass